- How is acute myeloid leukemia treated?

 - Avoid large crowds and people who are sick.

-Antibiotics may be given before there are signs of infection or at the earliest sign that an infection may be developing (such as a fever).
-Drugs that help prevent viral and fungal infections may also be given.
+You may get antibiotics before there are signs of infection or at the earliest sign that an infection may be developing (such as a fever).
+You may also get drugs that help prevent viral and fungal infections.

-Many of the side effects of chemo are caused by low white blood cell counts.
+Some of the most serious side effects of chemo are caused by low white blood cell counts.
 Decisions about when a patient can leave the hospital are often influenced by his or her blood counts.
 Some people find it helpful to keep track of their counts.
 If you are interested in this, ask your doctor or nurse about your blood cell counts and what these numbers mean.

 If your platelet counts are low, you may be given drugs or platelet transfusions to help prevent bleeding.
 Likewise, shortness of breath and extreme fatigue caused by low red blood cell counts may be treated with drugs or with red blood cell transfusions.

-Other organs that could be directly damaged by chemo drugs include the kidneys, liver, testicles, ovaries, heart, and lungs.
-Doctors and nurses carefully monitor treatment to reduce the risk of these side effects as much as possible.
+Other organs that could be damaged by chemo drugs include the kidneys, liver, testicles, ovaries, and lungs.
+Doctors and nurses carefully monitor treatment to limit the risk of these side effects as much as possible.

 If serious side effects occur, the chemo may have to be reduced or stopped, at least for a short time.
-Careful monitoring and adjustment of drug doses are important because some side effects involving organs can be permanent.
+Careful monitoring and adjustment of drug doses are important because some side effects can be permanent.

 Tumor lysis syndrome is another possible side effect of chemo.
-This syndrome can be seen in patients who have large numbers of leukemia cells in the body before treatment, and so mainly occurs in patients during the induction phase of treatment.
+This can occur in patients who have large numbers of leukemia cells in the body, so it mainly occurs in patients during the induction phase of treatment.
 When chemo kills these cells, they break open and release their contents into the bloodstream.
 This can overwhelm the kidneys, which aren’t able to get rid of all of these substances at once.
-Excess amounts of certain minerals may also affect the heart and nervous system.
+Excess amounts of certain minerals can also affect the heart and nervous system.
 This can be prevented by giving extra fluids during treatment and by giving certain drugs, such as bicarbonate, allopurinol, and rasburicase, which help the body get rid of these substances.

 Last Medical Review: 12/09/2014